Yehiel Bar: Controversial visit to Poland in 2017

 Bar was part of a delegation of Israeli politicians who visited Poland at the invitation of the Polish Redemptorist priest Tadeusz Rydzyk in late 2017.
 The purpose of the visit was to support Rydzyk's effort to draw greater attention to the Polish Righteous Among the Nations who saved Jews from the Nazis during the Holocaust.

 Rydzyk and his radio station, Radio Maryja, have repeatedly been accused of anti-Semitism, notably by the Anti-Defamation League and the World Jewish Congress.

-On October 26, 2017, together with Rabbi Dov Lipman (a former Knesset member of the Yesh Atid party) and Israeli Minister of Communications Ayoub Kara, Bar attended a Radio Maryja commemoration ceremony in Torun devoted to the theme of "Remembrance and Hope" and attended by then Polish Prime Minister Beata Szydło.
+On 26 October 2017, together with Rabbi Dov Lipman (a former Knesset member of the Yesh Atid party) and Israeli Minister of Communications Ayoub Kara, Bar attended a Radio Maryja commemoration ceremony in Toruń devoted to the theme of "Remembrance and Hope" and attended by then Polish Prime Minister Beata Szydło.
 The event was held in the Chapel of Remembrance, situated in the Temple of Our Lady the Star of New Evangelization and St. John Paul II and was organized by Rydzyk together with Jonny Daniels, the head of the From The Depths foundation.

 Bar was maligned for his support for Rydzyk in the Israeli media, as was Lipman.
 The Israeli delegation's visit was also met with concerns in the Jewish community of Poland.